- The ocean takes up an estimated five to 12 gigatons of carbon dioxide per year through a process known as the biological carbon pump.

 “When we try to predict what the world is going to look like, there’s great uncertainty,” says Buesseler, a WHOI marine chemist.
 “Not only do we not know how big this pump is, we don’t know whether it will remove more or less carbon dioxide in the future.
 We need to make progress to better understand where we’re headed, because the climate affects all of humanity.”

 Buesseler added that efforts like WHOI’s Ocean Twilight Zone initiative and NASA’s EXport Processes in the global Ocean from RemoTe Sensing (EXPORTS) program are making important strides in understanding the ocean’s role in the global carbon cycle, but this research needs to be vastly scaled up in order to develop predictive models such as those used by the Intergovernmental Panel on Climate Change (IPCC).
-Current IPCC models do not account for change in the ocean’s ability to take up carbon, which Buesseler said affects their accuracy.
+Current IPCC models do not account for changes in the ocean’s ability to take up carbon, which Buesseler said affects their accuracy.

 Though the paper’s assessment doesn’t account for the cost of a global research program, Buesseler said that investment would be a small fraction of the $500 billion expected benefit.
-The authors warn that this savings could also be viewed as a cost to society if the research does not lead to policy decisions that mitigate the effects of climate change.
+The authors warn that these savings could also be viewed as a cost to society if the research does not lead to policy decisions that mitigate the effects of climate change.

 “Just like a weather forecast that helps you decide whether or not to bring an umbrella, you use your knowledge and experience to make a decision based on science,” Jin says.
 “If you hear it’s going to rain and you don’t listen, you will get wet.”